otgaard/Tjoens/README.md

 Tjoens
 ======

-An experiment and demo in interactive visualisation combining Typescript, WebGL, Web Audio, and React/Material.ui.
+A demo and experiment in interactive visualisation combining Typescript, WebGL, Web Audio, and React/Material.ui.